-Quite simply, Paleo provides a model for holistically healthy living.
-The Paleo diet recommends whole, nutrient-dense foods, and is at its most basic an elimination diet.
 By removing many of the causes of allergies and autoimmune disorders, as well as the processed food-like products brought about by modern manufacturing, the human body is able to detox from foreign substances and naturally reset those basic functions that make eating, breathing and moving so effortless in a healthy system.
-At its simplest, Paleo is a return to the basics—it is the human diet that works with our genetics, not against it.

 Photo by Klearchos Kapoutsis

 Do your part to support your local economy and agricultural system by consuming local, organic fruits and vegetables whenever possible, or grow your own to be even more sustainable.
 Try your hardest to limit your exposure to rancid seed oils like canola, corn, soy, sunflower or safflower oils, and instead use pastured animal fats like lard, tallow or schmaltz, coconut oil, grass-fed ghee or cold-pressed olive oil for your cooking, baking and drizzling needs.
 Nuts and seeds are also included in a Paleo diet, and offer a healthy alternative in a diet devoid of conventional snacks.